harmony-one/h/progress/sun-hyuk-ahn.md

+2025 Q2 Review

+In Q2, I implemented EIP-2718, which introduces typed transactions to support the processing and transmission of multiple transaction formats.
+This included implementing both legacy transactions and optional access list transactions, enabling users to specify the addresses accessed during execution.
+I also conducted research into libp2p to explore improvements to the peer-to-peer networking protocol.
+Continuing from Q2, I plan to focus primarily on contributing to and refining the P2P logic in the upcoming quarter.
+In parallel with protocol work, I fully transitioned into the DevOps lead role—gaining familiarity with the tech stack, handling security operations, and managing infrastructure.
+Mainly, we released version v2025.1.1, which improves bootnode stability and refines the consensus logic.

+---

 2025-06-13 Fri: Sick day off

 2025-06-12 Thu: Analyzed testnet and devnet down issue.
 Downtime only resulted for ~15 mintues.
 Found the core cause due to interruption in the European Hetzner server building.